Snagging Vacation Deals with Priceline’s Bid Feature

-If you’ve followed me on Twitter, you’ve probably seen this:
+If you've follow me on Twitter, from time to time, you may have seen something like this:

 While you can get some solid deals with bidding, there are some cons that you should know and weigh before you use it.